fryz/ai-agents-tutorial/README.md

 ## Syllabus

+1. Hello World with Crew AI
-1. Install and set up Crew AI
+  1. Setup dependencies and walk through Crew API
   2. Learn about Tools and integrate a Web Search tool

-3. Build a multi-agent Crew
+2. MCP Server Integration
+  1. Intro to MCP

-4. Learn about MCP servers and setup an MCP server for your Agent
+  2. Learn where to find MCP servers
+  3. Integrate Crew AI Agent with MCP Server

+3. Multi-agent setup
+  1. Intro to orchestration and task management
+  2. Multi-agents with Crew AI
+  3. Observability side-quest

-5. Explore building a UI
+4. Explore building a UI
+  1. Intro to V0 and Vercel
+  2. Prompt engineering for a good UI
+  3. Running your UI Locally or hosted in Vercel